mobify/workshop--descript/README.md

 }
 ```

-Lets go back to the `app/global/base.dust` file.
+Let's go back to the `app/global/base.dust` file.
 Add `{deferScripts}` as the last item inside of the scripts block.

 ```
    {+scripts}